 All Brit Stops hosts have had the scheme explained to them and understand that they need a decent sized, flat(ish) parking space suitable for use by a motorhome.
 This may be on hard standing, grass or gravel but should not be on a steep slope or too soft.
 The entrance may be along a single track dirt road, and you may find you are on slightly uneven ground or a bit of a slope, or you may have agricultural machinery and buildings around you, but remember you are often staying on working premises.
 Any particular issues such as narrow entrances, single track lanes, unmade roads or steep inclines will be noted clearly in the guide.

 Yes, although it's true that some sites will not be able to welcome large motorhomes.
 This will normally be due to problems with manoeuvring large vehicles on site.
 If motorhomes over 30ft long (9m) are welcome, you will see a clear symbol in the guide.
 If you are under 30ft long you will be able to access all our host sites.
-Currently two thirds of our sites will accept motorhomes over 30ft long.
+Currently around half of our sites will accept motorhomes over 30ft long.

 It's true you may not have a swimming pool, bar, tennis court and evening cabaret, but what you do have is access to a wonderful array of fresh produce, local beers, home-made pies and pastries, fantastic pub food and often stunning scenery, coupled with the opportunity to meet the people who grow or make the food you are eating and drinking and learn a little about their lives.
 Of course camp sites can be great, and even using Brit Stops you will have to find places to empty waste water and charge up the leisure batteries from time to time.